 BA Psychology 1996 (Macquarie University)

-I am a registered graduate member of the British Psychological Society, and a registered member of the British Association of Counselling and Psychotherapy.
+I am a registered graduate member of the British Psychological Society, and an accredited member of the British Association of Counselling and Psychotherapy.
 I am bound by their Ethical Frameworks, and subject to their professional conduct procedures.

 My approach to counselling is integrative, using psychodynamic principles which focusses on the individual, within systemic concepts of the effects of the wider social and cultural environment.
 I have also undertaken training in CBT (Cognitive-Behavioural Therapy) and find some of these techniques can be very helpful.